Genymobile/genymotion-device-web-player/README.md

 - **Default:** `undefined`
 - **Compatibility:** `PaaS`, `SaaS`
 - **Details:**
   Instance access token, the shared secret used to connect to the device.
 For Genymotion PaaS devices, the token is the instance id (more information can be find [here](https://docs.genymotion.com/paas/02_Getting_Started/)).
-For SaaS devices, you must generate the access token using the [login api](https://developer.genymotion.com/saas/#operation/login).
+For SaaS devices, you must generate the access token using the [`/v1/instances/access-token` endpoint](https://developer.genymotion.com/saas/#tag/Instances-v1/operation/accessToken).

 #### `toolbarOrder`